Nissan Navara: Facelift

 In February 2000 at the Chicago Auto Show, Nissan introduced a facelifted D22 Frontier for 2001, with bolder styling in an effort to make it more appealing to younger buyers in its second generation.
 The regular cab would be discontinued after the 2001 MY.
 Sales and production started in North America, with Crew Cab and King Cab versions and new grille, bumper, headlights, taillights.
 Other body changes included built in fender flares and tailgates.

 The D22s badged as "Frontier" had different grille, tailgate details and interior in contrast to the D22s badged as "Navara".

 The D22 was no longer sold in Japan after 2002.
 Due to incompatible taxation rules and plummeting popularity of pickup trucks in Japan, Nissan discontinued it in their home market with no replacement afterwards, a fate shared by many of its competitors there.

 The Egyptian plant exports to the Middle East, and a South African plant to African countries.
 Mexican production started in 2008: D22 truck Single Cab Chassis and Long Bed (2WD or 4WD, 2.4-litre petrol or diesel), Crew Cab (2WD and petrol) called the D22 Pickup.

 In 2009, the D22 was updated with redesigned exterior door handles.

 In June 2017, Peugeot announced to produce the Peugeot Pick-Up for Northern African states.
 It is equipped with a 2.5-litre inline-four turbo-diesel, producing 115 PS and 280 Nm, 5-speed manual transmission, rear wheel drive or all-wheel drive, with optional gear reduction.
 It is a badge engineered version of the Dongfeng Rich, which has a partnership with PSA.
 It comes as a Crew Cab (5 passengers) short bed (1.40 m x 1.39 m cargo area) version (5.08 m in length) with a payload of 815 kg.
 Market introduction started in September 2017.

 Australia

 For the Australian market, the D22 Navara ran as a series 1 from the end of the D21 until 2001, when a series 2 was released with a new ZD30 Diesel engine and updated front end.
-The ZD30 powered D22's were fairly reliable unlike the petrol counterparts, but were replaced in 2007 with an upgraded Common Rail 2.5L Diesel engine.
+The ZD30 powered D22's were fairly reliable unlike the Patrol counterparts, but were replaced in 2007 with an upgraded Common Rail 2.5L Diesel engine.
 The D22 Navara was run in parallel with the larger D40 until 2015.
 Both were replaced by the D23 Navara - locally known as the NP300 Navara as of 2015.